 Blackstairs Eco Trails

 For Mary and Robert, the owners of Blackstairs Eco Trails, which offers foraging tours, their passion for environmentalism is a lifestyle that permeates all areas of their life – not just their eco-tourism business.
 They’re authentic – and not just when eco-tourists are around!

-In 1988 Mary led a group of committed citizens to save Leinster Mountain from being mined.
-After that she served as a Green Party politician and even served as Minister of State for for Equality and Human Rights, and Integration.
+Mary led a group of committed citizens to save Leinster Mountain from being mined in 1988.
+After that, she served as a Green Party politician and even served as Minister of State for Equality and Human Rights, and Integration.

-When they renovated their barn, which is bookable for seminars, workshops and family events, it was made as eco-friendly as possible.
+Mary and Robert renovated their barn and it was made as eco-friendly as possible.
+You can book the barn for seminars, workshops and family events.
 The organic building only contains materials sourced in Ireland and even the cement is green with 60% less carbon than in regular cement.

 They both swim daily, even in winter – brrrr, in this natural pond as a way to connect with nature and get exercise!

 They also grow most of their own vegetables – organically of course!